natebosch/dartdeps/README.md

 ## local

 Finds a local, relative, path dependency for a given package.
-The package must be present in a `.dartpackages` file in a directory somewhere above the working directory.

 - `dartdeps local <package>`

 ## git

 Finds the URL, path, and ref, for a package on github.
 The package must be in the `dart-lang` or `google` org.
-The package must be present in a `.dartpackages` file in a directory somewhere above the working directory.

 - `dartdeps git <package>`
 - `dartdeps git <pacakge> <ref>`